Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and

 \section{Empirical evaluation}

-In this section we describe the experiments we conduct on simulated datasets.
+In this section we describe the experiments that we conduct on simulated datasets to confirm the validity of the results observed in the previous section.
 Our aims are twofold: first, we compare RuleSHAP to the analogous approaches RuleFit, HorseRule and Random Forest.
 This part focuses on signal reconstruction and shows the limitations motivating us to develop RuleSHAP.
 Second, we compare RuleSHAP with BART and HorseRule, since these may also be combined with Shapley values to provide uncertainty estimates for local importance measures.
 This part focuses on the task of distinguishing signal from noise, as this is a typical use of uncertainty quantification in research.